 That’s okay – but it’s important to make sure their weight and nutrition aren’t negatively impacted.

 Your child’s doctor should closely monitor them for weight loss or signs of malnutrition.
-If weight loss becomes a concern you should discuss with your doctor whether or not you need to consider different treatment options.
+If weight loss becomes a concern, you should discuss with your doctor whether or not you need to consider different treatment options.

-Possible Reasons Your Treatment Plan Isn’t Working
+Possible Reasons Why Your Child’s ADHD Medication Isn’t Working

 There are many possibilities as to why a particular treatment plan isn’t working for your child.
 The most common reasons include: